Rickson Gracie - Yogic Breathing

 But are there also other ways that diaphragm breathing benefits cardio?

 The answer is yes.
 When using the breathing technique, that the Gracies use, you breathe with your diaphragm instead of with your chest.
-Rickson states that with diaphragmatic breath you inhale two times more air.
+Rickson states that with the diaphragmatic breath you inhale two times more air.
 The reason being that part of the lungs is situated lower in the belly and behind the lower back.
 This part does not get activated when only the chest is used to breathe.
 When the diaphragm expands and contracts to inhale and exhale air, the total volume of the lungs is used.
-As a result the body takes up more oxygen, which results in better cardio.
+As a result, the body takes up more oxygen, which results in better cardio.
 This claim is also supported by science.

 While writing this article I came across another interesting benefit of diaphragmatic breathing.
 It’s a benefit that isn’t mentioned by the Gracies (as far as I know).
 This study suggests that the body doesn’t suffer as much from physical exercise when the person breathes with his/her diaphragm.
 When doing strenuous physical exercise, the body produces free radicals which cause oxidative stress in the body.
 Oxidative stress damages cell membranes in the body.
 In the long run free radicals in the body increase the risk for many forms of cancer, heart diseases and strokes.
 The study found that when breathing with the diaphragm, the body’s antioxidant defense status is higher.
 The antioxidant defense of the body fights free radicals.
 Hereby you could conclude that doing physical exercise is overall healthier when breathing with your diaphragm.